 MSI plc operates globally with a particular focus in Europe.
-MSI plc operates branches in the Dubai International Financial Centre, France, the Qatar Financial Centre, South Korea and Switzerland.
+MSI plc operates branches in the Dubai International Financial Centre, France, the Qatar Financial Centre, South Korea, Switzerland and the Abu Dhabi Global Market.

 The MSI plc Group is a key contributor to the execution of the Morgan Stanley Group's global Institutional Securities segment strategy.
 The MSI plc Group provides investment banking, sales and trading and other services to its clients.
 Investment banking services consist of capital raising including underwriting of debt, equity and other securities; financial advisory services, including advice on mergers and acquisitions, restructurings and project finance; sales and trading services including sales, financing, prime brokerage, market-making activities in equity and fixed income and includes providing secured lending to sales and trading customers.
 Other services include asset management.